-Welcome to the 2023 - 2024 school year.
+Welcome to the 2024 - 2025 school year.
 It is an honor and a privilege to be the principal at Calusa Elementary.
-Calusa Elementary is predicted to remain an "A" school based on the 2023 Florida Assessment administration.
+Calusa Elementary is predicted to remain an "A" school based on the 2024 Florida Assessment of Student Thinking administration.
 This huge accomplishment was achieved with your hard work and commitment.